JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

     Welcome -->|Logout| LoginPrompt
 ```

-But to place real users fast into the features loop...
+But to **place real users** fast into the features loop, we need a way to identify them.

-It is interesting at least to get them to provide the email in exchange for getting early access.
+It is interesting at least to get the interested users to provide the email in exchange for getting early access:

 ![Simple Streamlit Email Challenge](/blog_img/apps/streamlit/ST_EmailChallenge-UI.png)

+Anyways, if they are not interested to get access to features by giving their email, definitely they wont pay for your solution.

-{{< dropdown title="Email Challenge for Streamlit based on MailerLite 👇" closed="true" >}}
+{{< dropdown title="Email Challenge for Streamlit based on MailerLite API 👇" closed="true" >}}

 * **Pros**
 1. Integrated with MailerLite API
 * With double opt-in, you will get just verified emails
 2. No hardcoded values in the app

 * **Cons** MailerLite Free Tier finishes at 1k subs
 * [Example Code in CV-Check](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_CVCheck_pdfmineropenAI_v3.py?ref_type=heads) - A very simple one that allow certain user/passwords to access an app

 {{< /dropdown >}}